-Being a rolling release, sometimes things breaks in Arch Linux.
-Not because of your own actions, but hundreds of other reasons such as new Kernel vs your hardware, or software compatibility.
+Being a rolling release, sometimes things break in Arch Linux.
+Not because of your own actions but hundreds of other reasons, such as a new Kernel vs your hardware or software compatibility.
 But still, Arch Linux is still better and provides the latest packages and applications.

 Recover Arch Linux Installation

-- First step is to create a bootable LIVE USB with Arch Linux.
+- The first step is to create a bootable LIVE USB with Arch Linux.
 Download the .ISO from this link and create a bootable .ISO.
 You can check out this guide on how to create bootable .ISO using Etcher.
-Remember this step require another working stable system obviously as your current system is not usable.
+Remember this step requires another working stable system, obviously, as your current system is not usable.

 - You need to know on which partition your Arch Linux is installed.
-This is a very important step.
+This is a crucial step.
 If you don’t know, you can use GParted to find out.
 Or check in your Grub menu, Or you can run the below command to find out.
-This will list all of your disk partitions with their size, labels.
+This will list all your disk partitions, size, and labels.

 sudo lsblk -o name,mountpoint,label,size,uuid

-- Now, mount to the Arch Linux partition using below.
+- Now, mount to the Arch Linux partition using the below.
 Change the

 /dev/sda3to your respective partition.